felipeji/molly-plot/README.md

     mplot

-## Bugs, inclusions and enhancements
+## Bugs and enhancements

-Please comments on the [Wiki](https://github.com/felipeji/molly-plot/wiki)
+The programme is in the development phase.
+Please leave comments on improvements/bugs in the repository [Wiki](https://github.com/felipeji/molly-plot/wiki) and I will incorporate them as soon as possible.